Nuno-Dev/Nuno-Dev/README.md

 ### Hi!

-My name is Nuno Martins and I'm a passionate Software Developer from Lisbon, Portugal.
+My name is Nuno Martins and I'm a passionate Software Developer and competitive programmer from Lisbon, Portugal.

 - 🎓 Currently studying Computer Science and Engineering at Instituto Superior Técnico
 - 👨‍💻 Passionate about coding and applying concepts to the real world.